Kralizek/Kralizek/README.md

 I have been working with .NET since its first versions and I have been working with AWS tools since 2010.

-Currently, I'm the CTO of [Educations Media Group (EMG)](https://educationsmediagroup.com).
-When I'm not busy with powerpoints and spreadsheets, I like to help my team with utility libraries, templates, and whatever can make their work more efficient.
+Currently I am working at my own company, [Insight Architectures](https://www.insightarchitectures.com).

+I founded Insight Architectures to provide other companies consulting and freelancing services based on the things I learned in my 12 years at [Educations Media Group](https://educationsmediagroup.com), where I worked as Software Architect and CTO.

 In my spare time, I like board- and videogames, photography, and fantasy and sci-fi books on all media.

 I also enjoy contributing to the .NET community.
 Over the years I have started my own projects and contributed to others'.
+My projects are mostly tools for other developers to make their work more efficient.

-You can find me on [LinkedIn](https://www.linkedin.com/in/renatogolia/) and [Twitter](https://twitter.com/Kralizek).
+You can find more about me on my personal web site: [https://renatogolia.com](https://renatogolia.com).

-My resume is available [here](https://renatogolia.com/assets/files/resume-renato-golia.pdf).

 ## Open source projects I work with